TangentFoxy/lua-scripts/README.md

 Practically, this means something that looks like `a=<secret>; b=<secret>; sz=<secret>`.

 ## Scripts
+- [ ] This list needs to be updated, quite badly.
 - `2webm.lua`: Converts everything in the working directory to .webm files.
 - `llm.lua`: (Windows only!)
 A very WIP script for working with LLMs through WSL using [ollama](https://github.com/jmorganca/ollama).
 - `print-arguments.lua`: For testing how a Lua script receives arguments, because this can be platform-specific.